Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-07.md

 }
 ```

-Define a couple variables that will be used to drasw the bars.
+Define a couple of variables that will be used to draw the bars.

-Get an array of freqwuncies from the analyser.
+Get an array of frequencies from the analyzer.

 ```JS
 function render() {